csells/ragamuffin/PRD.md

 	•	Require explicit consent before the first upload of any user content.
 	•	Keep every dependency pure Dart (no FFI, no binaries) for the MVP.

-Non-goals for 0.1: GUI, web deployment, local-model inference, PDF/epub ingestion, ANN indexing beyond brute-force cosine search.
+Non-goals for 0.1: GUI, web deployment, local-model inference, PDF/epub ingestion, ANN indexing beyond brute-force cosine search, image embeddings calculated using image descriptions.

 ⸻